emsesp/docs/docs/Troubleshooting.md

 The EMS-ESP is probably in Access Point mode.
 Look for a wifi SSID `ems-esp`, connect to this and open a browser to 'http://192.168.4.1'.
 If you have configured a WiFi client your router would have appointed an IP address via DHCP.
 You should be able to then connect via https://ems-esp or https://ems-esp.local.

+On boards with Ethernet, Ethernet will be disabled if a WiFi SSID exists.
+If you want to use Ethernet, set this clear this setting.

 ### The LED is constantly flashing

 A fast pulse of the LED means the system is booting or in installation mode.
 Connect via the WiFi to its Access Point (`ems-esp`) to complete the configuration.